 Here are several best practices that can help you effectively monitor and troubleshoot Kubernetes environments.

 Granular resource metrics (memory, CPU, load, etc.) are important for identifying issues with Kubernetes microservices, but these metrics can be convoluted and difficult to use.
-The best KPIs to help you easily identify microservice issues are API metrics, such as request rate, call error, and latency.
-These metrics will quickly locate degradations in a component within the microservice.
+The best KPIs to help you easily identify service issues are API metrics, such as request rate, call error, and latency.
+These metrics will quickly locate degradations in a component within a microservices application.

 Because Kubernetes workloads are highly dynamic, ephemeral, and are deployed on a distributed and agile infrastructure, Kubernetes poses a unique set of monitoring and observability challenges.
 As such, Kubernetes-native monitoring and observability is required to monitor and troubleshoot communication issues between microservices in the Kubernetes cluster.